Aaheer17/PhinD-me-if-You-Can/README.md

 ## Motivation

-Choosing a PhD advisor is one of the most important decisions in a researcher's career — yet the process is often confusing, overwhelming, and based on incomplete information.
-Students usually spend hours reading Google Scholar profiles, digging through lab websites, and trying to infer workstyle, expectations, and compatibility on their own.
+Choosing a PhD advisor is one of the most important decisions in a researcher's career - yet the process is often confusing, overwhelming, and based on incomplete information.
+Students usually spend hours reading Google Scholar profiles, digging through lab websites, and trying to infer work style, expectations, and compatibility on their own.
 This creates barriers for first-generation students, international students, and applicants without strong mentoring networks.

 **PhinD me if You Can** solves this problem by transforming scattered information into a structured, data-driven advisor–student compatibility analysis.